-Table 5.130: Strapping - Input Resources
+Table 5.129: Strapping - Input Resources (Sheet 1 of 2)

 NAME DESCRIPTION Bundle ?
 Bundle describes the structure of the input Component that SHALL be strapped.
 Component The Strapping process puts straps around a bundle that is represented by a Component .
 StrappingParams Specific parameters to set up the machinery.
-Any process coordinate transformations that apply to Strapping SHALL be specified in the respective parent Resource /@Orientation or Resource /@Transformation.
-Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.
+Any process coordinate transformations that apply to Strapping SHALL be specified in the respective parent Resource /@Orientation or Resource/@Transformation.